 -They serve wine.
 It was very odd, seeing businessmen sitting on a stool with their sandwiches and potato salad on paper plates, a glass of wine next to the plastic trays.

 -David (my husband) said that his coffee came with the cream already in it.
 I asked if it was sugared as well, and he said he didn’t really know–just that it was exactly how he liked it.

 -In addition to the long communal tables two of the rooms were lined with massive dark wood booths.
 Some of them had people with laptops and notebooks, working.
 I want to get a writing partner and write all of our screenplays sitting in a booth at Philippe’s.

 -I always thought of french dips as coming with a cup of au jus that you can dip yourself, but these were pre-dipped.
 And, I finally noticed, they weren’t called “french dip” they were called “french dipped.”
 Anyway, they were the exact perfect amount of moist-but-not-soggy.

 -There is an upstairs section, with multiple rooms.
 One of the rooms had people clearly having a very important business meeting while also eating their lunch.

--Near the stairs is a picture of an old guy who clearly spent his life panning for gold and rustling cattle.
+-Near the stairs is a picture of an old guy who obviously spent his life panning for gold and rustling cattle.
 The hand-written caption says, “eating at Philippe’s since 1919.
 100 years old Sept.
 23, 2003”

 -By the door there is a big glass counter full of candy, including jars of individual kisses and Jolly Ranchers and the like.
-I bought David a piece of Double Bubble bubble gum for 10 cents.
+I bought David (my husband) a piece of Double Bubble bubble gum for 10 cents.